penpot/penpot-exporter-figma-plugin/.changeset/sweet-ghosts-see.md

 ---
-'penpot-exporter': patch
+'penpot-exporter': minor
 ---

-Export using streams, improving the performance of the export process
+Improve the performance of the export process, especially when exporting large files